- Code ENVS2002

 - Course subject Environmental Science

-1. Demonstrate a conceptual understanding of measurement and modeling approaches in ecological studies.
+- Demonstrate advanced conceptual understanding of measurement and modelling approaches in ecological studies.

-2. Apply concepts and methods of quantitative analysis in the context of environmental data, with special reference to experimental design and and monitoring environmental dynamics and change.
+- Critically apply advanced concepts and methods of quantitative analysis in the context of environmental data, with special reference to experimental design and monitoring environmental dynamics and change.

-3. Communicate quantitative outputs and data collection and analysis strategies to a scientific and/or management community.
+- Effectively critique and communicate quantitative outputs and data collection/analysis strategies to a scientific/management community.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.